rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

     Some of the key things to note above are:

-   * `Workspaces` - these yaml are the volumes to use across each of the `tasks` in the pipeline.
+   * `workspaces` - these yaml are the volumes to use across each of the `tasks` in the pipeline.
 ConfigMaps and other resources that are fixed but can be loaded into the pipeline are stored here.
    * `tasks` - these are the building blocks of Tekton.
 They are the custom resources that take parameters and run steps on the shell of a provided image.
 They can produce results and share workspaces with other tasks.
    * `secrets` - secure things used by the pipeline
    * `pipelines` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc) into a useful & reusable set of activities.